darwin-morocho/flutter-facebook-auth/README.md

 # flutter_facebook_auth
-Flutter plugin to make esay the facebook authentication
+Flutter plugin to make easy the facebook authentication in your flutter app. iOS and Android is supported.

 ## **install on Android**